Privatization and the human rights to water and sanitation

 21 October 2019: Public consultation in New York

 Together with Franciscans International, the Special Rapporteur on the human rights to safe drinking water and sanitation is organizing a public consultation on his next thematic report to the General Assembly in 2020 on the privatization and the human rights to water and sanitation.

-In line with previous practice, the Special Rapporteur will seek input from States and non-State actors by distributing a questionnaire.
-The questionnaire will be available in early October with the deadline of 31 December 2019.
+In line with previous practice, the Special Rapporteur is will seeking input from States and non-State actors by distributing a questionnaire.

 All concerned stakeholders are invited to submit their contributions by responding to the questionnaire no later than 31 January 2020.
 Due to limited capacity for translation, it is kindly requested that responses be submitted, if possible, in English, French or Spanish.

 All responses will be posted on the official webpage of the Special Rapporteur on the human rights to safe drinking water and sanitation, unless it is indicated that the submission and/or the supporting documentation should be kept confidential.